ValueRaider/yfinance-cache/README.md

 ### Price cache

+Idea behind this cache is to minimise fetch frequency and quantity.
+Yahoo API officially only cares about frequency, but I'm guessing they also care about server load from scrapers.

-How is my price caching different to other market price caches?
+How is this caching different to caching URL fetches?
 Simple - they don't adjust cached data for new stock splits or dividends.

 What makes the cache smart?
 Adds 'fetched date' to each price data, then combines with an [exchange schedule](https://github.com/gerrymanoim/exchange_calendars) to know when new price data expected.

 Note: '1d' price data always fetched from `start` date to today (i.e. ignores `end`), as need to know all dividends and stock splits since `start`.

+### Financials cache

+I planned to implement this after prices cache, but ran out of time.
+Strategy to minimise fetch frequency is to fetch at/after the next earnings date, inferred from `Ticker.calendar` and/or `Ticker.earnings_dates`.

 ## Interface
 Interaction almost identical to yfinance.
 Differences highlighted underneath code: